A cough is a reflex that your body uses to clear your airways and to protect your lungs from foreign materials and infection.

 - smoking

-- chronic respiratory conditions like chronic bronchitis, asthma, and chronic obstructive pulmonary disease (COPD)
+- chronic respiratory conditions such as chronic bronchitis, asthma, and chronic obstructive pulmonary disease (COPD)

 - gastroesophageal reflux disease (GERD)